For account admins

 Invite the member to the new cohort, or use the "Add to Path" feature to add the member instantly.
 Learners can also enroll themselves in a new public cohort.

 Note: progress will transfer automatically, provided that you do not permanently delete the previous enrollment.
 If you permanently delete the previous enrollment, then the progress will be deleted and cannot be transferred or restored.
 We'd recommend expiring the member's access to the old cohort instead.

 The progress transfer will happen when the member first loads the course.

 How to prevent progress from transferring

 If you'd like someone to retake a course from scratch (for example, in an annual re-certification scenario), we'd advise that you make a copy of the course and have anyone retaking it join the new course.
 This will also allow you to make updates to the course each year without affecting past completions.
 Progress will not transfer between course copies.

-Alternately, you can remove each person from the course after they have completed it, but this will permanently delete all records of the previous completion.
+If you remove each person from the course after they have completed it, this will permanently delete their progress and will delete records of the previous enrollments from your reports.